 The Mars-like Rauðhólar (red hills) are also easily accessible by bus, car or bicycle from the city centre.
-This 5200-year-old cluster of pseudo-craters is a part of Reykjavik's nature reserve Heiðmörk, a popular refuge where locals find peace and stillness in nature's embrace, only a short distance away the from the crowded and bustling streets of the capital.
+This 5200-year-old cluster of pseudo-craters is a part of Reykjavik's nature reserve Heiðmörk, a popular refuge where locals find peace and stillness in nature's embrace, only a short distance away from the crowded and bustling streets of the capital.

 Most Icelanders are compassionate and hospitable people who take very kindly to visitors.
 According to a recent survey, conducted by the World Economic Forum, Iceland is not only the most peaceful country in the world but also the friendliest.

 Helping strangers in dire need of assistance has long been Iceland's unofficial national sport, so if you really need some advice, feel free to ask; you will almost always be treated with kindness and respect.
 You can also plan ahead and connect with locals through our page.

 Sadly, the so-called "Puffin Shops"—souvenir boutiques which are only tailored to gullible tourists—have in the last few years become one of Reykjavík's distinguishing features.

 In these overpriced dens of mass-produced sweatshop garbage from China, you will never find anything Icelandic, let alone memorable.
 Most of them made a huge trade in polar bear teddies, an animal that doesn't even live here.